-Join Roy Sivan for an in-depth discussion in this video Creating an AngularJS Template, part of AngularJS and WordPress: Building a Single-Page Application.
+Join Roy Sivan for an in-depth discussion in this video Creating an AngularJS Template, part of Building a Single-Page Application with AngularJS and WordPress.

 - Now that the list controller has been created,…we need some HTML to display the data.…I'm going to go ahead and create a new directory…within my theme called templates.…Within templates, I'm going to create a new file.…I'm going to save it as list.html,…and when the route matches properly,…the right controller and this template will load.…We're going to start by putting in just a simple h1,…and displaying the page_title,…which I defined in the controller.…If you're unfamiliar with the double curly brackets,…this is how we display data that we have defined…in the controller.…